Second Schleswig War: Effects on Germany

-Bismarck's triumph in the Schleswig War succeeded in winning the support of the Prussian liberals for his government.
-In the aftermath of the 1864 war, the liberal-dominated Landtag ended up submitting to Bismarck over the issue of the taxes that Bismarck had collected without the consent of the Landtag.
-The Second Schleswig war marked the beginning of the decline of Prussian liberalism as the British historian Brian Bond noted that German liberals otherwise opposed to Bismarck were "extremely susceptible to the appeal of national unity achieved by force of arms".
-The victory of Prussia over Denmark was also the victory of the Prussian state over the liberal-dominated Landtag who caught up in the national euphoria of the victory over Denmark meekly submitted to Bismarck and voted to retroactively legalize the illegal taxes that Bismarck had imposed.
-The nationalism of the German liberals turned out to be stronger than their liberalism, and as a result of the 1864 war Prussian liberals generally ceased to oppose Bismarck and instead became his supporters.
+Bismarck's triumph in the Second Schleswig War succeeded in winning the support of the Prussian liberals for his government.
+In the aftermath of the war, the liberal-dominated Landtag ended up submitting to Bismarck over the issue of the taxes that Bismarck had collected without the consent of the Landtag.
+The Second Schleswig war marked the beginning of the decline of Prussian liberalism as the British historian Brian Bond noted that Prussian liberals otherwise opposed to Bismarck were "extremely susceptible to the appeal of national unity achieved by force of arms".
+The victory of Prussia over Denmark was also the victory of the Prussian state over the liberal-dominated Landtag, who, caught up in the national euphoria of the victory over Denmark, meekly submitted to Bismarck and voted to retroactively legalize the illegal taxes that Bismarck had imposed.
+The nationalism of the Prussian liberals turned out to be stronger than their liberalism, and as a result of the war, Prussian liberals generally ceased to oppose Bismarck and instead became his supporters.
 In particular, the way that Bismarck had imposed illegal taxes-which had once made him unpopular-was seen as a sign of his greatness, and Bismarck came to be celebrated for violating the 1850 constitution.
 In this way, Bismarck ended the liberal challenge to the Prussian state.